Heating & Cooling

 Air Conditioning Check: Air filter

 It is instinctual for homeowners to contact an HVAC tech when they notice irregularities in their cooling or heating system.
 These irregularities could be a direct result of a dirty or clogged air filter.
 We encourage homeowners to check their filters and replace if necessary.
 It’s also beneficial for homeowners with pets, carpet, or for homes near fields or construction zones to have multiple filters for convenient replacement.
+Before calling a pro, consider this and other HVAC troubleshooting tips.

 Pro Tip: Mark your calendars!
 1-in. filters should be changed every month, 2-in. filters should be changed every 2 months and 4 – 5-in. filters should be changed every 6 to 12 months.